d-alley/blog/_posts/2024-07-15-What-I-Learned-About-Investing-From-Darwin-by-Pulak-Prasad.md

 In the Acknowledgements section, the author read the book *The Selfish Gene* by Richard Dawkins, recommended by Charlie Munger in 2000 and his life hasn't been the same since.
 The book is broken down into 3 sections:
 1. Avoid Big Risks
-2. Buy High Quality at a Fair Price
+2. Buy High Quality at a Fair Price (Chapter 2 to 4 deals with *What* to buy, Chapter 5 to 7 deails with *How* to buy)
 3. Don't be lazy - be *very* lazy

 ## Avoid Big Risks